unccd/Prais4-reporting-manual/SO1.md

 However, Parties may report their estimates using alternative national land cover data if they meet the specifications listed in table 10.

 Parties should report the annual land cover extent (in km2) per land cover class for the initial and final years within the baseline and reporting periods in SO1-1.T4 as well as 2019 which is used in the SDG Indicator 15.3.1 2019 status assessment.
-Please note that due to the absence of default land cover data for the final year of the reporting period (2023) the closest available year (2022) is pre-filled instead.
+Please note that due to the absence of default land cover data for the final year of the reporting period (2023) the closest available year (2022) is pre-filled in the 2023 row instead.

 [^3]: <https://apacheta.projects.earthengine.app/view/compare-lct-sids>